1988 World Series: Game 1

 With Kirk Gibson unable to start and officially listed as day-to-day due to a pulled left hamstring and a severely swollen right knee, sustained on awkward slides into second base in the NLCS in Games 5 and 7, the Dodgers were at a disadvantage.
 Additionally, because ace Orel Hershiser pitched in Game 7 of the NLCS, the Dodgers started rookie Tim Belcher in Game 1, and would be unable to start Hershiser three times in a potential seven-game series as they had in the NLCS.
 Meanwhile, Oakland, having swept the ALCS, sent a well-rested Dave Stewart to the mound.
 Both pitchers, however, would have their troubles in this game.
 Belcher loaded the bases in the first by giving up a single to Dave Henderson, hitting José Canseco, and walking Mark McGwire.
 Canseco was hit in the right biceps as he checked his swing and home plate umpire Doug Harvey awarded him first base.
-Dodger manager Tommy Lasorda disputed this, thinking the ball hit Canseco's bat.
+Dodgers manager Tommy Lasorda disputed this, thinking the ball hit Canseco's bat.
 Audio from the game seemed to confirm this, but replays showed the ball hit Canseco in the biceps.

 Stewart's problems began in the bottom of the first when he purposely hit Steve Sax with his first pitch.
 After retiring Franklin Stubbs, Stewart balked Sax to second.
 Mickey Hatcher, Gibson's replacement who had hit only one homer all season, shocked the crowd by hitting a two-run shot off Stewart.
 Hatcher further excited the Dodger Stadium fans by running full speed around the bases.
 Commentator Joe Garagiola noted, "He ran in like they thought they were going to take it off the scoreboard!
 He really circled those bases in a hurry!" and "He's a Saturday Evening Post cover!"

-Stewart calmed down and the A's provided him a lead in their half of the second.
+Stewart calmed down and the Athletics provided him a lead in their half of the second.
 After allowing a leadoff single to Glenn Hubbard and striking out Walt Weiss, Belcher's control problems continued as he walked both Stewart and Carney Lansford to load the bases.
-After Dave Henderson struck out, Canseco crushed a 1–0 pitch for a grand slam to almost dead center, denting an NBC game camera in the process and giving the A's a 4–2 lead.
+After Dave Henderson struck out, Canseco crushed a 1–0 pitch for a grand slam to almost dead center, denting an NBC game camera in the process and giving the Athletics a 4–2 lead.
 Canseco's grand slam in Game 1 was his only hit of the series.
 His fellow Bash Brother Mark McGwire had only one hit as well: the game-winning shot that ended Game 3.